 Administering these analogs with radiotherapy or chemotherapy may also help treat highly progressive cancer patients.

-- Research(6) has shown that sex hormones, specifically the Luteinizing hormone, act on the brain, mainly the hippocampus, which is the brain’s memory center and causes dysfunction.
+- Research(6) has suggested that sex hormones, specifically the Luteinizing hormone, act on the brain, mainly the hippocampus, which is the brain’s memory center and causes dysfunction.
 This dysfunction includes decreased memory performance, thereby inducing dementia and Alzheimer’s.
-To prevent the occurrence of dementia, the synthesis and secretion of luteinizing hormone (LH) need to be blocked, and this can be achieved by GnRH analogs such as Gonadorelin peptide.
+To prevent the occurrence of dementia, the synthesis and secretion of luteinizing hormone (LH) need to be blocked, and this can potentially be achieved by GnRH analogs such as Gonadorelin peptide.

 - Gonadorelin peptide is a promising complement to the diagnostic tests for determining the functioning of the gonadal axis.